By June Ramli

-Two years later, Nurul realised that her weight had spiralled out of control and she did everything under the sun to curb it.
+Two years later, Nurul realized that her weight had spiraled out of control and she did everything under the sun to curb it.

 Although she did try to lose the weight naturally, Nurul said her eating habits had always gotten in the way.

 “I also couldn’t see any immediate results due to my slip disc and knee problem and that was when I decided to go for the weight-loss operation,” she said.

 A quick Google search reveals that sleeve gastrectomy is a surgical weight-loss procedure in which the stomach is reduced to about 15 percent of its original size, involving the removal of a large portion of the stomach along the greater curvature.